 ITU-R WP8D analysed the use of various segments of the band 5 000–5 030 MHz (see Attachment 18 of the Report of the 6th Meeting of WP8D) and noted, in particular, the requirement to protect the radio astronomy allocation in the band below 5 000 MHz which would entail a guard band of around 10 MHz to be provided from 5 000–5 010 MHz.

-However, WRC-2000 approved the new Footnote 5.443A for the RNSS in the band 5 000–5 010 MHz in the Earth-to-space direction, and Footnote 5.443B for the RNSS in the band 5 010–5 030 MHz in the space-to-Earth direction.
+However, WRC-2000 approved No. 5.443A for the RNSS in the band 5 000–5 010 MHz in the Earth-to-space direction, and No. 5.443B for the RNSS in the band 5 010–5 030 MHz in the space-to-Earth direction.
 The latter footnote imposes power flux-density limitations on the space transmissions of the RNSS to protect MLS in the band 5 030–5 150 MHz and the radio astronomy in the band below 5 000 MHz.
 The addition of this RNSS allocation was not opposed by civil aviation.
 However, in the interest of protecting MLS, Resolution 603 (WRC-2000) was agreed, which calls for study of the necessary technical, operational and regulatory measures necessary for the protection of MLS from the spurious emissions of the RNSS.
 For protection of MLS from unwanted emissions from RNSS Earth stations in the 5 000–5 010 MHz band, the preferred technical measure is likely to establish a minimum separation distance between these and MLS facilities, in the same way as applies to the operation of the FSS in the 5 091–5 150 MHz under ITU-R Rec.
 S.1342.

 Outlook for the future